-What do you do when you think you want to leave your job?
 Job dissatisfaction is a worldwide experience, and the occasional desire to quit is universal.
 When unemployment is high, however, employees of all types can be wary about leaving one job.
-Employers have all the power in the relationship, and people often feel that staying in a mediocre job or career is a better option than taking a risk with a new position — or with unemployment.
+Employers have all the power in the relationship, and people often feel that staying in a mediocre job or career is a better option than taking a risk with a new position — or worse, with unemployment.

-Great employees do not need to fear the unknown, as they tend to thrive in any situation.
+Great employees do not need to fear the unknown, though, as they tend to thrive in any situation.
 Even during periods of competitive job markets, a person for whom excellence is a thread woven into his or her psyche will find employers willing to open doors.
-Because individuals who strive for excellence outperform in all situations, self-evaluation can be difficult.
-This set of ten questions can help the best employees determine if the time is right to pursue other opportunities.
+The opportunities are out there and ripe for the picking, no matter the market.

 1. Is the company rewarding me for my work?

 Reward takes a variety of forms, and the best situation is where your desires match what the company has available.
 For example, if your only sense of reward comes from financial compensation, working for a non-profit organization with a tight budget could be problematic.
 Look at the whole picture.
 If you are passionate about the work you do, your reward may be intrinsic in the work itself.
 If you are working at your position more out of necessity than desire, your reward should take other forms, as something that is meaningful to you.

 You need to let your company know what types of rewards are acceptable, as long as your performance warrants.
 If the company can find no way to reward you for excellent work, you should look to move on.
 Employees who seek excellence will almost always be in demand.
 Mediocre employees, on the other hand, are more susceptible to market forces.

 2. Do I have good relationships with co-workers and managers?